School Psychology, M.S.

 Portsmouth, NH 03802

-3. Upload you mandated admissions testing requirement to the same portal to which you logged in to apply.
+3. Upload your mandated admissions testing requirement to the same portal to which you logged in to apply.

-4. For Master's Program Applicants Only: Upload your personal essay to the same portal to which you logged in to apply.
+4. Upload your personal essay to the same portal to which you logged in to apply.

-5. For Master's Program Applicants Only: Upload you professional resume or vita to the same portal to which you logged in to apply.
+5. Upload your professional resume or vita to the same portal to which you logged in to apply.

-6. For Master's Program Applicants Only: Have THREE recommenders upload their recommendations directly into the system via a personalized link sent to them when you applied.
+6. Have THREE recommenders upload their recommendations directly into the system via a personalized link sent to them when you applied.
 At least one recommendation should be from someone who can speak to your academic skills.

 Criminal Record Check/Fingerprinting